sfbrigade/sfbrigade.github.io.2017-11-05/README.md

 The website for the Code for Hampton Roads Brigade

 ### Goals
-1. Explain what Code for San Francisco is and the type of work we do.
+1. Explain what Code for HR is and the type of work we do.
 2. To celebrate our events, projects, and discussions!
-4. Encourage current and new members to participate with clear ways to get involved.
+3. Encourage current and new members to participate with clear ways to get involved.
-5. To have this site be easily reused by other Brigades just starting out.
+4. To have this site be easily reused by other Brigades just starting out.

 ### Tech